Portfolio

 The challenge: What does intersectionality mean in the unique Seattle context?

 The methodology: For this project, I relied heavily on two methods popular in feminist research: semi-structured interviews and “writing as learning.”
-I interviewed legal experts, anti-racism experts, politicians, and activists.
-I wrote on topics such as the interrconnection of LGBTQ rights and gender equity, the link between environmental activism and women’s rights, and more.
+I interviewed legal experts, racial justice leaders, politicians, and activists.
+I wrote on topics such as the interconnection of LGBTQ rights and gender equity, the link between environmental activism and women’s rights, and more.

 The result: Over the course of two years, I published more than 30 articles uniquely focused on intersectionality in Seattle.
 My writing has been used as a resource for students, nonprofits, and activists throughout the region, and has furthered an important community conversation as well as give visibility to many of Seattle’s inspiring changemakers.